ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 #### Governance and Bootstrapping

-The TS needs to support governance, with well-defined procedures for allocating resources to operate the ledger (e.g., for provisioning trusted hardware and registering their attestation materials in the ledger) and for updating its code (e.g., relying on transparent claims about code updates, secured on the ledger itself, or on some auxiliary TS).
+The TS needs to support governance, with well-defined procedures for allocating resources to operate the Ledger (e.g., for provisioning trusted hardware and registering their attestation materials in the Ledger) and for updating its code (e.g., relying on Transparent Claims about code updates, secured on the Ledger itself, or on some auxiliary TS).

 Governance procedures, their auditing, and their transparency are implementation specific.
 The TS SHOULD document them.

 - Governance may be based on a consortium of members that are jointly responsible for the TS, or automated based on the contents of an auxiliary governance TS.

-- Governance typically involves additional records in the ledger to enable its auditing.
-Hence, the ledger may contain both transparent claims and governance entries.
+- Governance typically involves additional records in the Ledger to enable its auditing.
+Hence, the Ledger may contain both Transparent Claims and governance entries.

-- Issuers, verifiers, and third-party auditors may review the TS governance before trusting the service, or on a regular basis.
+- Issuers, Verifiers, and third-party auditors may review the TS governance before trusting the service, or on a regular basis.

 ## Verifying Transparent Claims {#validation}

 For a given Artifact, Verifiers take as trusted inputs:

-1. the distributed identifier of the issuer (or its resolved key manifest),
+1. the distributed identifier of the Issuer (or its resolved key manifest),
-2. the expected name of the artifact (i.e. the `feed`),
+2. the expected name of the Artifact (i.e. the Feed),
 3. the list of service identities of trusted TS.

-When presented with a transparent claim for the Artifact, they verify its Issuer identity, signature, and receipt.
+When presented with a Transparent Claim for the Artifact, they verify its Issuer identity, signature, and Receipt.
-They may additionally apply a validation policy based on the protected headers present both in the envelope or in the countersignature and the statement itself, which may include security-critical Artifact-specific details.
+They may additionally apply a validation policy based on the protected headers present both in the Envelope or in the countersignature and the Statement itself, which may include security-critical Artifact-specific details.

-Some verifiers may systematically resolve the issuer DID to fetch their latest DID document.
-This strictly enforces the revocation of compromised keys: once the issuer has updated its document to remove a key identifier, all claims signed with this `kid` will be rejected.
+Some Verifiers may systematically resolve the Issuer DID to fetch their latest DID document.
+This strictly enforces the revocation of compromised keys: once the Issuer has updated its document to remove a key identifier, all Claims signed with this `kid` will be rejected.
 However, others may delegate DID resolution to a trusted third party and/or cache its results.

-Some verifiers may decide to skip the DID-based signature verification, relying on the TS registration policy and the scrutiny of other verifiers.
-Although this weakens their guarantees against key revocation, or against a corrupt TS, they can still keep the receipt and blame the issuer or the TS at a later point.
+Some Verifiers may decide to skip the DID-based signature verification, relying on the TS's Registration policy and the scrutiny of other Verifiers.
+Although this weakens their guarantees against key revocation, or against a corrupt TS, they can still keep the Receipt and blame the Issuer or the TS at a later point.

 # Claim Issuance, Registration, and Verification

-This section details the interoperability requirements for implementers of claim issuance and validation libraries, and of transparency services.
+This section details the interoperability requirements for implementers of Claim issuance and validation libraries, and of Transparency Services.

 ##  Envelope and Claim Format

-The formats of claims and receipts are based on CBOR Object Signing and Encryption (COSE).
-The choice of CBOR is a trade-off between safety (in particular, non-malleability: each claim has a unique serialization), ease of processing and availability of implementations.
+The formats of Claims and Receipts are based on CBOR Object Signing and Encryption (COSE).
+The choice of CBOR is a trade-off between safety (in particular, non-malleability: each Claim has a unique serialization), ease of processing and availability of implementations.

 At a high-level that is the context of this architecture, a Claim is a COSE single-signed object (i.e. `COSE_Sign1`) that contains the correct set of protected headers.
-Although issuers and relays may attach unprotected headers to claims, transparency services and verifiers MUST NOT rely on the presence or value of additional unprotected headers in claims during registration and validation.
+Although Issuers and relays may attach unprotected headers to Claims, Transparency Services and Verifiers MUST NOT rely on the presence or value of additional unprotected headers in Claims during Registration and validation.

-All claims MUST include the following protected headers:
+All Claims MUST include the following protected headers:

-- algorithm (label: `1`): Asymmetric signature algorithm used by the claim issuer, as an integer, for example `-35` for ECDSA with SHA-384, see [COSE Algorithms registry](https://www.iana.org/assignments/cose/cose.xhtml);
+- algorithm (label: `1`): Asymmetric signature algorithm used by the Claim Issuer, as an integer, for example `-35` for ECDSA with SHA-384, see [COSE Algorithms registry](https://www.iana.org/assignments/cose/cose.xhtml);
-- issuer (label: `TBD`, to be registered): DID (Decentralized Identifier, see [W3C Candidate Recommendation](https://www.w3.org/TR/did-core/)) of the signer, as a string, for example `did:web:example.com`;
+- Issuer (label: `TBD`, to be registered): DID (Decentralized Identifier, see [W3C Candidate Recommendation](https://www.w3.org/TR/did-core/)) of the signer, as a string, for example `did:web:example.com`;
-- feed (label: `TBD`): the issuer's name for the artifact, as a string;
+- Feed (label: `TBD`): the Issuer's name for the Artifact, as a string;
 - payload type (label: `3`): Media type of payload as a string, for example `application/spdx+json`
-- registration policy info (label: `TBD`): a map of additional attributes to help enforce registration policies;
+- Registration policy info (label: `TBD`): a map of additional attributes to help enforce Registration policies;
 - DID key selection hint (label: `TBD`): a DID method-specific selector for the signing key, as a bytestring.

-Additionally, claims MAY carry the following unprotected headers:
+Additionally, Claims MAY carry the following unprotected headers:

-- receipts (label: `TBD`, to be registered): Array of receipts, defined in {{-RECEIPTS}}
+- Receipts (label: `TBD`, to be registered): Array of Receipts, defined in {{-RECEIPTS}}

-In CDDL {{-CDDL}} notation, the envelope is defined as follows:
+In CDDL {{-CDDL}} notation, the Envelope is defined as follows:

 ~~~~ cddl
 SCITT_Envelope = COSE_Sign1_Tagged